cwi-swat/gradual-grammars/README.md

 - Install [VS Code](https://code.visualstudio.com/)

 - From the extensions pane, install [Rascal](https://marketplace.visualstudio.com/items?itemName=UseTheSource.rascalmpl).
 Note, you don't need the link, just search for "Rascal" in the market place from within VS Code.
+If VS Code warns that Java 11 is required for the Rascal extension, please follow the instructions and install it.

-- From the File menu in VS Code, select "Add folder to workspace", and select the folder where you've unzipped the artifact.
+- From the File menu in VS Code, select "Add folder to workspace", and select the folder of the unzipped the artifact.
+  _NB: make sure that the folder is named `gradual-grammars-artifact-sle-2022`, and not, for instance `gradual-grammars-artifact-sle-2022 (2)`.
+The source code depends on this.

 - Go to the the file `src/ArtifactSLE22.rsc` and open it.
 If all is well, a link should occur above the first line of the module, "Import in new Rascal terminal".
 Click the link.